Marketing to Teachers

 Nearly half of today’s teachers are millennials.

+Teachers prefer messages to be simple and genuine, offering sentiments of appreciation.
 It also helps to speak to the challenges that many teachers face.
 For instance, if it’s the end of the school year, show that you understand the stress they are under.
-Or honor them with an exclusive discount during National Teacher Appreciation Week.
-Don’t forget, a whopping 97.4% feel valued by companies that offer discount programs for teachers.
+Or honor them with a personalized offer during National Teacher Appreciation Week.
+Don’t forget, 64% feel valued by companies that offer discount programs for teachers.

-The Best Way to Market to Teachers: Gated Offers
+The Best Way to Market to Teachers: Personalized Offers

-One of the most effective ways to market to teachers is to create a gated, exclusive offer that appeals to their desire for discounts.
+One of the most effective ways to market to teachers is to create a personalized, gated offer that appeals to their desire for discounts.

-Gated offers use digital verification to confirm a shopper’s eligibility for an exclusive offer, which makes them a powerful and secure way to target specific market segments, such as teachers.
+Personalized, gated offers use digital verification to confirm a shopper’s eligibility for an offer created exclusively for them, which makes them a powerful and secure way to target specific consumer tribes, such as teachers.
 Ninety-four percent of Americans would take advantage of a gated offer, and more than two-thirds say gated offers are more important to them than traditional coupons.